acnasstrom/mean-stack-lab/README.md

 Check out this blog post for a basic comparison of [LAMP vs MEAN](http://blog.backand.com/mean-vs-lamp/).

-[mean](http://mean.io/) seems to be some sort of Rails-y set of tools with scaffolding, package management etc to get you started with the MEAN stack.

 ## Installing the prerequisites
 I'm using Ubuntu 14.04 so here is what I did.